 The lower digestive tract includes the: Lower portion of the small intestineLarge intestine Rectum and anus

 GI bleeding is a potentially serious symptom that requires care from your doctor.

-GI bleeding is a symptom caused by several possible conditions.
-Some of the causes of bleeding include:
+GI bleeding is a symptom caused by many possible conditions.

 Cancer—cancer in the

-Upper digestive tract bleeding symptoms: Blood in vomitVomit that looks like coffee groundsBlack, tarry stoolBlood in the stool
+Upper digestive tract bleeding symptoms may include: Blood in vomitVomit that looks like coffee groundsBlack, tarry stoolBlood in the stool

-Lower digestive tract bleeding symptoms: Black, tarry stoolBlood in the stool
+Lower digestive tract bleeding symptoms may include: Black, tarry stoolBlood in the stool